ChilliCream/graphql-platform/website/src/blog/2021-12-16-client-controlled-nullability/2021-12-16-hot-chocolate-12-4.md

 authorImageUrl: https://avatars1.githubusercontent.com/u/9714350?s=100&v=4
 ---

+Today we have released Hot Chocolate 12.5 and this release is packed with new features.
+We put an emphasis on adding some early spec proposals.
+These are experimental features that you can opt into and that will get more refined over time.

+it the initial implementation of client-controlled nullability.

-With Hot Chocolate 12.5, we focus on new spec drafts, which we bring into the core as experimental features.
+With Hot Chocolate 12.5, we have focused on a couple new spec drafts and on OpenTelemetry.

 Today we have released Hot Chocolate 12.5.0-preview.1 and with it the initial implementation of client-controlled nullability.

 This new RFC will introduce new query syntax to let the user override type nullability on fields and introduce error boundaries into GraphQL.